Mexico Cuts Ties With Ecuador After Embassy Storming In Quito - UrduPoint

 Mexico Cuts Ties With Ecuador After Embassy Storming In Quito

-Quito, (APP - UrduPoint / Pakistan Point News - 6th Apr, 2024) Ecuadoran authorities stormed the Mexican embassy in Quito on Friday to arrest former vice president Jorge Glas, who was taking refuge there, prompting Mexico to sever diplomatic ties after the "violation of international law".
+Quito, (APP - UrduPoint / Pakistan Point News - 6th Apr, 2024) Mexico on Saturday demanded guarantees to allow its diplomatic staff to leave Ecuador safely after authorities stormed its embassy in Quito to arrest former vice president Jorge Glas, who had been granted political asylum there.

+The incident prompted Mexico to sever diplomatic ties with the South American nation, citing the "violation of international law."

 Images taken by AFP showed police special forces massed outside the embassy and at least one of them scaling its walls, which were already surrounded by police and military.

-Mexican President Andres Manuel Lopez Obrador said authorities "forcibly entered" the building to arrest Glas.
+Mexican President Andres Manuel Lopez Obrador said authorities "forcibly entered" the building to arrest Glas, accused of corruption.

 "This is a flagrant violation of international law and the sovereignty of Mexico," he said on social media platform X.